-Taken together, these advances allow an additional cumulative 54 million tonnes of credits to be generated by 2030 than in Steady Progress (Table 5), with 9 million more credits a year being generated by the end of the period than in Steady Progress.
-A carbon intensity reduction of 26.6% is delivered, four percentage points higher than in the Steady Progress case.
+Taken together, these advances allow an additional cumulative 54 million tonnes of credits to be generated by 2030 than in Steady Progress (Table 5), with 8 million more credits a year being generated by the end of the period than in Steady Progress.
 As can be seen in Figure 8, when compared to the current draft compliance schedule, these technology deployment successes would result in very large numbers of credits being banked under the proposed compliance schedule.
-By 2030, more than 10 million tonnes of net credits are being generated annually.
-Clearly, in practice such large numbers of surplus credits would result in a reduced LCFS credit price, likely reducing the use of some of the credit generation options modelled.
+By 2030, more than 10 million tonnes of net credits are being banked annually.
+Clearly, in practice such large numbers of surplus credits would result in a reduced LCFS credit price, likely reducing the use of some of the credit generation options modeled.
 Delivering this ambitious rate of decarbonization in practice would therefore require that the compliance schedule be adjusted upwards once the signs of more rapid than expected progress are identified, in order to maintain the role of the credit market in supporting demand for low carbon fuels.